dionhagan/crimson_careers_scraper/README.md

 ## Crimson Careers Scraper

-A scraper for the Harvard University Crimson Careers Recruiting Website.
+A scraper for Harvard University's Crimson Careers recruiting website.

 Note: Only to be used with permission from the President and Fellows of Harvard College.